The Visitor (2007 feature film): Home media

 The DVD was released on October 7, 2008.
 Viewers have the option of either widescreen anamorphic or fullscreen formats.
 Bonus features include commentary by writer/director Tom McCarthy and star Richard Jenkins, deleted scenes, a behind-the-scenes look at the making of the film, a history of the djembe and instructions on how to play it, and the original trailer.

 Musical adaptation

-A musical adaptation of The Visitor premiered at The Public Theatre in previews on October 16, 2021 and officially opened on November 4.
+A musical adaptation of The Visitor premiered at The Public Theater in previews on October 16, 2021 and officially opened on November 4.